Trump threatens to pull support for Argentina if its politics don't align with US

 The comments came during a meeting with Argentine President Javier Milei, whose country is set to hold midterm elections for its legislative body later this month.
 U.S. presidents typically do not weigh in on the candidates in other countries’ democratic elections.

-Referring to an opponent that was “extremely far-left” who encompassed a “philosophy that got Argentina into this problem in the first place," Trump warned that the United States wouldn't “waste our time” with largesse toward Buenos Aires if Milei does not prevail.
-In addition to the midterms that will be a referendum on his policies, Milei himself is up for reelection in 2027.
+Referring to an opponent that was “extremely far-left” who encompassed a “philosophy that got Argentina into this problem in the first place," Trump warned that the United States wouldn't “waste our time” with largesse toward Buenos Aires if Milel does not prevail.
+In addition to the midterms that will be a referendum on his policies, Milel himself is up for reelection in 2027.

-“If he loses, we are not going to be generous with Argentina,” Trump said from the Cabinet Room as he prepared to eat lunch with Milei.
+“We're not going to let somebody get into office and squander the taxpayer money from this country.
+I'm not gonna let it happen,” Trump said from the Cabinet Room as he prepared to eat lunch with Milei.
+“If he loses, we are not going to be generous with Argentina.”

-Trump stressed that the $20 billion assistance to Argentina, which administration officials strenuously deny is a bailout, was about helping “our neighbors.”
-The aid, he added, is “just helping a great philosophy take over a great country.”
+Even so, Trump insisted that the $20 billion assistance to Argentina, which administration officials strenuously deny is a bailout, was about helping “our neighbors" rather than any ties to the upcoming midterms.

+“It's just helping a great philosophy take over a great country,” the U.S. president said.
+"Argentina is one of the most beautiful countries that I've ever seen, and we want to see it succeed.
+It's very simple."

 U.S. Treasury Secretary Scott Bessent added that the administration believed Milei's coalition in the upcoming midterms would "do quite well and continue his reform agenda."